TeskaLabs/asab/docs/contributing.md

 ## Documentation conventions

-As a documentation engine, we use [mkdocs-material](https://squidfunk.github.io/mkdocs-material/).
-If you want to learn about various features provided by the engine, you can [read more](https://squidfunk.github.io/mkdocs-material/reference/).
+We use [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) as our documentation engine.
+To learn about features, visit the [reference page](https://squidfunk.github.io/mkdocs-material/reference/).

-MkDocs uses markdown for writing documentation.
+MkDocs uses Markdown for writing documentation.

 ### Docstrings formatting

 In order for the automatic documentation to be generated without errors, [Google style docstring guide](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) must be followed.
-Here is an example of the properly documented function:
+Here is an example of a properly documented function:

 ```python
 def fetch_smalltable_rows(